The Richard Hambro Award

 Q: How has the nominee, or group, gone ‘above and beyond’ what we might hope for from any volunteer?
 We need to understand why they stand out from others involved in similar volunteering roles.

 A: In this remote area, the driving service is the only way for many people to access the centre, and without it they would have been faced with impossible taxi fares.
 Sue contacted the local newspaper to recruit more volunteer drivers, and then publicised the increased availability.
 She now manages the rota of volunteer drivers, match-making the requirements of people with cancer to the most suitable volunteers.
 She has also set up quarterly meetings where volunteer drivers can get together to discuss best practice stemming from their practical and emotional experiences.
 Under Sue’s leadership, the driver service is available to anyone who needs it.
-No patients miss out, and the volunteer drivers are delighted to be working with Sue.
+No patients miss out, and the volunteer drivers are delighted to be offering this service with Sue.